lukacspapp/SEI-Project-3/README.md

 ## Backend (Day 1 to 3)

 We had a strong start as the three of us finished the Backend by the end of Day 3.
-On Day 2, We worked on our models, controller and routes.
-On Day 3, we troubleshooted bugs together.
+On Day 2, We worked on our models, controller, and routes.
+On Day 3, we troubleshot bugs together.

 ### Models